scottefein/the-happiness-manifesto/README.md

 *As a happiness driven developer...*

     - We value languages that are optimized for developers over the computer
-    - My development process must be agile
+    - We value agile development over waterfall development
     - My frameworks and libraries must be open source whenever possible
     - My codebase must be tested
     - I value quality, maintainable code